 - Liver disease

-- Brain damage, especially that related to memory, attention and decision-making
+- Brain damage related to memory, attention and decision-making

 - Mental health problems, such as depression and anxiety